 Although Candlesticks have many advantages, they can seem like information overload to the beginner.
 There are also many Candlestick patterns to learn.

 As we are concerned with spotting changes in price moves, we will focus on the Reversal Patterns.
 This section is the Bullish Reversal Pattern, meaning when a price is moving down, and you see this sign, the price may change direction and start moving up in the short term.
-These are the most common patterns, not an exhaustive list, but it will give you an idea of what is common in all patterns.
+These are the most common patterns, not an exhaustive list, but they will give you an idea of what is common in all patterns.

 The Hammer can be either filled or hollow; the Japanese say the price is hammering out a bottom.
 What is important here is that at the end of a down move, the buyers and sellers test out an extreme low (the long shadow); however, by the closing bell, the price has returned higher.

 The lows were tested, but the price found no comfort there; there were enough buyers at this level to move the price back up.

 17. Inverted Hammer Chart Pattern